dhis2/training-docs/content/design_for_data_use/lg_attributes.md

 ***Perform this exercise in the CUSTOMIZATION system***

-In our example, let us create the category options that we had used to disaggregate our Immuniuzation data set.
+In our example, let us create the attribute options that we had used to disaggregate our Immuniuzation data set.
 This consists only Donors.

 Navigate to maintenance -> Category -> Category Option

-From this screen, the first thing you want to do is search for the category option you are creating.
+From this screen, the first thing you want to do is search for the attribute option you are creating.

 ![cat-option-search-result](images/attributes/cat-option-search-result.png)

-If I type in "Donors" as a category option, I will see that this already exists.
+If I type in "Donors" as a attribute option, I will see that this already exists.
 Under normal circumstances, you would stop here.
-Never create a duplicate category option when it already exists.
+Never create a duplicate attribute option when it already exists.

-In this scenario, we want to go through the process of the attribute category model from start to finish; so we will create this category option for demonstration purposes only.
+In this scenario, we want to go through the process of the attribute category model from start to finish; so we will create this attribute option for demonstration purposes only.

-Create a new category option by selecting the plus icon.
+Create a new attribute option by selecting the plus icon.

-Use your initals as a prefix and create the category option Donor 1.
+Use your initals as a prefix and create the attribute option Donor 1.

 ![cat-option-results](images/attributes/cat-option-results.png)

 You can discuss the fields as you fill them in.
-Save the category option when you are finished.
+Save the attribute option when you are finished.

-Repeat this process to create the category options for Donor 2.
+Repeat this process to create the attribute option for Donor 2.

 So far, nothing is actually different then when we create disaggregate category options.